-Tonic Music for Mental Health runs two programmes:
+Tonic Music for Mental Health runs a choir and two programmes:

-The Recovery Through Music programme provides safe and supportive environments for people to come together, learn new skills, get creative, and make new friends.
-The programme comprises Creative Workshops, the Tonic Ska Choir and the Tonic Punk Choir.
+The Recovery Through Music programme provides creative mental health support so people can come together, learn new skills, get creative, and make new friends.

-Visit our Recovery Through Music page to find out more and get involved.
+Visit our Recovery Through Music page to get involved.

 The Tonic Rider programme promotes good mental health in the music industry.
-The free support for music industry professionals includes:
+The bespoke training and support for music industry professionals includes:

 Peer Support Group